Skip to main content

 What to expect

-• To investigate the opportunities and challenges posed by the development of new theatre and performance practices, technologies, histories and critical perspectives.
+• Investigation: Explore the opportunities and challenges posed by the development of new theatre and performance practices, technologies, histories and critical and decolonial perspectives.

-• To enhance your understanding of the collaborative nature of performance.
-This will further enable you to build ideas, proposals, and events with other theatre makers.
+• Collaboration: Enhance your understanding of the collaborative nature of performance.
+This will further enable you to build ideas, proposals and events.

-• To develop a final project based on an area of personal research that will be presented as a public performance or similar output.
+• Final major project: You’ll develop a final project based on an area of personal research that will be presented as a public performance or similar output.

-• To have access to Wimbledon's shared workshops.
-View the Wimbledon facilities
+• Access to Wimbledon's shared workshops: View the Wimbledon facilities.

 Mode of Study